Family First Night is an annual New Year’s Eve event at North Vancouver‘s Mt. Seymour ski resort that includes fireworks, sledding and entertainment.

 First Night Admission

 Tickets for Family First Night at Mt.
-Seymour last year cost around $30 (plus taxes) per person ages 3 and older.
+Seymour in 2019 cost around $30 (plus taxes) per person ages 3 and older.
 This compares to $25 in previous years.
+2021 details are to be determined.

 Admission most years includes laser tobogganing, snowshoeing, s’mores, a scavenger hunt activity, face painting, crafts, family-friendly entertainment and the end-of-evening fireworks.
 Included in the ticket price is free shuttle service to and from Parkgate Village at the bottom of the hill in North Vancouver.